 Martin J. Kerzer, DO (Doctor of Osteopathic Medicine) has been a family physician in RI since 1980.
 Dr. Kerzer graduated from Philadelphia College of Osteopathic Medicine in 1977 and completed his Family Medicine Residency at Union Memorial Hospital in New Jersey in 1980.
 He is Board Certified in Family Medicine.

 Dr. Kerzer is a member of the Rhode Island Medical Society, Rhode Island Academy of Family Physicians, Rhode Island Society of Osteopathic Physicians, American Osteopathic Association and the American College of Osteopathic Family Physicians.
+Dr. Kerzer is also on the board of Integra, and is the vice chair of the RI Physician Health Program, a committee of the RI Medical Society.
+The committee addresses and helps physicians with health issues.

 Gregory J. Steinmetz, MD (Medical Doctor) has been a Board Certified Medical Doctor specializing in family medicine since 2001.
 Dr. Steinmetz graduated from Brown University’s Family Medicine Residency in 2001, New Jersey Medical School in 1998, and Lehigh University in 1994 ( Bachelor’s Degree in chemical engineering).
 Dr. Steinmetz is a member of the Rhode Island Primary Care Physicians Corporation (RIPCPC), American Academy of Family Physicians, American Medical Association and The Rhode Island Medical Society.

 Doctor Steinmetz is an assistant clinical professor for Brown University’s Warren Alpert Medical School, hosting medical students in the office for training and mentoring.
-Doctor Steinmetz volunteers for The Rhode Island Free Clinic, caring for indigent patients.